 With Library Reading List you can add any resource with a URL including books, e-books, articles, websites, videos, and podcasts to your course reserves.
 An added bonus of this tool gives you the ability to incorporate and communicate with students via tags, notes, and due dates.
 It is also easily accessible and easy to use on mobile devices.

 Download our Quick Start Guide to learn more about Library Reading List.
 Please feel free to manage your reading list as needed and let us know if you have any questions.
 The first 75 faculty to show us that they have adopted this new tool and created their own reading and resource lists will receive a Classroom Success Pack.
 Email firstname.lastname@example.org when your reading list is ready.

 We’re happy to help faculty place course materials on reserve, including library books, personal copies, articles, streaming media, and more.
 Use the self-service Library Reading List tool in Blackboard to build and manage your own course reserves reading lists.

 Our purchasing policy first seeks an available online option.
 We own a robust collection of licensed films and e-books that are ready to use.
 Staff can link the material to your Blackboard course page.
 Faculty should submit reserve requests for any e-book or streaming film.
 Since database content changes frequently, the library will need to verify access before you use it.

 We carry many textbooks required for high-enrollment classes with expensive textbooks.
 These can be borrowed for 2 hours (books) or 4 hours (DVDs) with a checkout limit of three items at one time.
 Only currently enrolled students, faculty, and staff may borrow them.

 Items that cannot be placed on reserve include:

-- copied movies cannot be placed on reserve without consent of the copyright holder
+- Copied movies without consent of the copyright holder

-- the purpose and character of the use, including whether such use is of a commercial nature or is for non-profit educational purposes
+- the purpose and character of the use, including whether use is of a commercial or non-profit educational nature

 - the nature of the copyrighted work